Pakistan’s defense minister says latest clashes with Taliban mean ‘open war.’ What’s happening?

 Pakistani airstrikes had hit Kabul, the southeastern province of Paktia, and Kandahar, considered the spiritual birthplace of the Taliban where the group’s secretive leader Hibatullah Akhundzada is believed to be based.

-Pakistan said its strikes early Friday targeted Afghan Taliban defense facilities, a significant escalation in the country’s retaliation strategy.
+Pakistan said its strikes early Friday targeted Afghan defense facilities, a significant escalation in the country’s retaliation strategy.
+A Pakistani military spokesman claimed later on Friday that the armed forces had destroyed 73 Taliban posts along the border and captured more than a dozen other positions.

 A Kabul resident described the moment her family was woken by a loud explosion on Friday.